tronprotocol/wallet-cli/README.md

 How to vote
 ----------------------------------

-投票需要股权，股权可以通过冻结资金获得。
+Voting requires share.
+Share can be obtained by freezing funds.

-- 股权的计算方法是：每冻结1TRX，就可以获得1单位股权。
+- The share calculation method is: 1 unit of share can be obtained for every 1TRX frozen.
-- 在解冻后，以前的投票会失效。可以通过重新冻结并投票来避免投票失效。
+- After unfreezing, previous vote will expire.
+You can avoid the invalidation of the vote by re-freezing and voting.

-**注意:** 波场网络只记录你最后一次投票的状态，也就是说你的每一次投票都会覆盖以前所有的投票效果。
+**Note:** The Tron Network only records the status of your last vote, which means that each of your votes will cover all previous voting results.

-例子：
+For example：
-freezebalance 123455 10_000_000 3 // 冻结了10TRX，获取了10单位股权
+freezebalance 123455 10_000_000 3 // Freeze 10TRX and acquire 10 units of shares
-votewitness 123455 witness1 4 witness2 6 // 同时给witness1投了4票，给witness2投了6票
+votewitness 123455 witness1 4 witness2 6 //Cast 4 votes for witness1 and 6 votes for witness2 at the same time.
-votewitness 123455 witness1 10 // 给witness1投了10票
+votewitness 123455 witness1 10 // Voted 10 votes for witness1.

-以上命令的最终结果是给witness1投了10票，给witness2投了0票
+The final result of the above command was 10 votes for witness1 and 0 votes for witness2.